MarcFriedhoff/webmethods-helm-charts/microservicesruntime/examples/task-engine/README.md

-# Process Engine Deployment
+# Task Engine Deployment

-Following values (application.properties) can be used to deploy MSR as Process Engine.
+Following values (application.properties) can be used to deploy MSR as Task Engine.

 ## Prerequisites

 You need an already created container image with ...
 * Microservices Runtime
 * External Database Drivers
-* Process Engine (WmPRT package)
-* Monitor (WmMonitor package)

 To create an image, you should use the product codes `MSC,wmprt,PIEContainerExternalRDBMS,Monitor`.